-In terms of Standard Disclosures (general and specific), their adoption is dependent upon the level of 'accordance' that the organisation has chosen.
-There are indeed two options that an organisation can rely on, namely 'core' and 'comprehensive'.
-The 'core' level contains essential elements of a sustainability report, providing a background through which an organization communicates its economic, social, environmental and governance performance to stakeholders.
+In terms of standard disclosures (general and specific), their adoption is dependent upon the level of "accordance" that the organization has chosen.
+There are indeed two options that an organization can rely on, namely, "core" and "comprehensive."
+The "core" level contains essential elements of a sustainability report, providing a background through which an organization communicates its economic, social, environmental, and governance performance to stakeholders.
 The goal is to provide an overview of the context in which the organization operates.
-The 'comprehensive' level is built on the previous option, but it requires additional disclosure standards related to the strategy, analysis, ethical governance and integrity of the organization.
+The "comprehensive" level is built on the previous option, but it requires additional disclosure standards related to the strategy, analysis, ethical governance, and integrity of the organization.
 Furthermore, for this level, organizations are required to communicate their performance through the reporting of all the indicators related to the material aspects identified, and not therefore in a simplified manner as it is the case according to the core option.

-Although it is indicated that organizations can choose which level to adopt, the 'core' option will be preferred to the 'comprehensive' one for smaller organizations, which would not be able to report comprehensively for lack of information and data.
+Although it is indicated that organizations can choose which level to adopt, the "core" option will be preferred to the "comprehensive" one for smaller organizations, which would not be able to report comprehensively for lack of information and data.

-General Disclosure Standards are Strategy and Analysis (the strategic view of the organisation through a sustainability perspective), Organizational Profile (organisational characteristics), Identified Material Aspects and Boundaries (the processes undertaken to identify material Aspects and their boundaries), Stakeholder Engagement, Report Profile (the presentation of the report in terms of structure and processes adopted to be assured), Governance (structure, roles, competencies and remuneration and incentives of those charged with governance), and Ethics and Integrity (organisational values and the policies adopted to behave in an ethical way).
+General Disclosure Standards are Strategy and Analysis (the strate- Q16)03 gic view of the organization through a sustainability perspective), Organizational Profile (organizational characteristics), Identified Material Aspects and Boundaries (the processes undertaken to identify material aspects and their boundaries), Stakeholder Engagement, Report Profile (the presentation of the report in terms of structure and processes adopted to be assured), Governance (structure, roles, competencies, remuneration, and incentives of those charged with governance), and Ethics and Integrity (organizational values and the policies adopted to behave in an ethical way).